Pressure gaps, geometric potentials, and nonpositively curved manifolds: Sufficient criteria for the pressure gap

 While there are various definitions for it in the literature, roughly speaking specification is a property that allows one to find an orbit segment that shadows any given finite number of orbit segments at a desired scale with controlled transition time.
 It was introduced by Bowen \cite{bowen1974some} as one of the conditions to establish the uniqueness of the equilibrium states for potentials over uniformly hyperbolic maps.
-Specification still plays a vital role in many generalizations of this result \cite{burns2018unique,chen2020unique,chen2021properties}.
-The following version of the specification is from \cite[Theorem 4.1]{burns2018unique}. \begin{defn}[Specification] We say a set of orbit segments $\CC$ satisfies the \textit{specification at scale $\rho>0$} if there exists $\T>0$ such that given finite orbit segments $(v_{1},t_{1}),\ldots,(v_{k},t_{k})\in\CC$ and $T_{1},\ldots,T_{k}\in\R$ with $T_{j+1}-T_{j}\geq t_{j}+\T$ for all $1\leq j\leq k-1$, there is $u\in T^{1}M$ such that $f_{T_{j}}w\in B_{t_{j}}(v_{j},\rho)$ for all $1\leq j\leq k-1$. \end{defn}
+The specification still plays a vital role in many generalizations of this result \cite{burns2018unique,chen2020unique,chen2021properties}.
+The following version of the specification is from \cite[Theorem 4.1]{burns2018unique}. \begin{defn}[Specification] We say a set of orbit segments $\CC$ satisfies the \textit{specification at scale $\rho>0$} if there exists $\T>0$ such that given finite orbit segments $(v_{1},t_{1}),\ldots,(v_{k},t_{k})\in\CC$ and $T_{1},\ldots,T_{k}\in\R$ with $T_{j+1}-T_{j}\geq t_{j}+\T$ for all $1\leq j\leq k-1$, there is $w\in T^{1}M$ such that $f_{T_{j}}w\in B_{t_{j}}(v_{j},\rho)$ for all $1\leq j\leq k-1$. \end{defn}

-This is a stronger version of specification that appears in \cite{burns2018unique} providing flexibility of the transition time.
+This is a stronger version of the specification that appears in \cite{burns2018unique} providing flexibility in the transition time.
 However, in practice, we will always take $T_{j}$'s such that $T_{j+1}-T_{j}=t_{j}+\T$; that is, the transition time is exactly equal to $\T$.